wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 }
 ```

-This function defines a new route at the `/auth` path of the server, which returns a [future](https://docs.vapor.codes/4.0/async/) with a `UserAuth.Response` type.
-The type the iOS application is expecting.
+This function defines a new route at the `/auth` path of the server, which returns a [future](https://docs.vapor.codes/4.0/async/) with a `UserAuth.Response` type—the type the iOS application is expecting.

 The body of the request sent to the server is decoded into the `authBody` variable.
-The body is used to filter the database users.
-Since you are looking for one user and usernames are unique, `.first()` is used on the response of the database query which returns the type `EventLoopFuture<User?>`.
-That then gets transformed to the expected type of `EventLoopFuture<UserAuth.Response>` with the `flatMap` closure.
+The body is then used to filter the database users.
+Since you are looking for one user (and usernames are unique), `.first()` is used on the response of the database query, which returns the type `EventLoopFuture<User?>`.
+That then gets transformed into the expected type of `EventLoopFuture<UserAuth.Response>` with the `flatMap` closure.

 ![Diagram of the authentication flow, first part circled](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/authflow-1.png)

-For the second part of flow continues in the `flatMap` closure.
+The second part of the flow continues in the `flatMap` closure.
 If the database use optional is nil, then make a call to `/v0.1/users` of the Conversation API to create a user:

 ```swift
 ...